Stuycs-K/project03-final-9-linr-wue/DEVLOG.md

 40 min - discussed the use of structs in our code, it works for the holding using it for command and database name but it would be hard to use it in database manipulation because I would have to refactor a lot of the code, so we are pushing it off a day or two to further decide; discussed ways to implement some of the code for database manipulation

 30 min - worked on the adding row function but got confused on how to implement the feature because of the way database manipulation is coded

+### 2024-01-11 - Finished adding rows

+40 min - discussed the use of structs in our code, it works for the holding using it for command and database name but it would be hard to use it in database manipulation because I would have to refactor a lot of the code, so we are pushing it off a day or two to further decide; discussed ways to implement some of the code for database manipulation

+30 min - worked on the adding row function but got confused on how to implement the feature because of the way database manipulation is coded